stas-kh/es6-gulp-boilerplate/README.md

 ## es6-browserify-boilerplate
-The project contains boilerplate for ES6 projects that uses CommonJS approach.
+The project contains a boilerplate for ES6 projects.

 ### Project goal
-The main idea is to adapt ECMAScript 6 together with Gulp task runner
+The main idea is to compile ES6 code using babel, browserify and gulp.
+The goal is to have a build folder that has simplified structure with one JS, CSS and index.html file.

 ### Initial setup
 ```bash